davidmkirby/KeithleyController/README.md

 ### Output Locations

-The packaged application will be created in the `dist` directory:
+Packaged application will be created in the `dist` directory:

 - **macOS**: `dist/KeithleyDualController.app`
 - **Windows**: `dist\KeithleyDualController\KeithleyDualController.exe`